Nothing is ever certain with snake colors.

 Black And Yellow Snakes – Essentially Just Looking For Food And Shelter

 Black and yellow snakes in general, occur around homes and in gardens in Texas and are essentially just looking for shelter and food – rats and lizards.
 The Ringneck snake is such a beautiful snake from Texas.
-It is a mildly venomous snake, but not to humans.
-It’s a harmless small colubrid snake with a number of subspecies.

 It is fairly easy to identify the Ringneck with its bright underside coloration.
 It starts off as bright yellow at the head and becomes reddish at the tail.